Elbit Systems Awarded Contract - GuruFocus.com

 HAIFA, Israel, April 18, 2023

-HAIFA, Israel, April 18, 2023 /PRNewswire/ -- Elbit Systems Ltd. (NASDAQ: ESLT) (TASE: ESLT) ("Elbit Systems" or the "Company") announced today that it was awarded a contract worth approximately $102 million to supply artillery systems to an international customer.
-The contract will be performed over a period of eight years.
+HAIFA, Israel, April 18, 2023 /PRNewswire/ -- Elbit Systems Ltd. (NASDAQ: ESLT) (TASE: ESLT) ("Elbit Systems" or the "Company") announced today that it was awarded a follow-on contract worth approximately $100 million to convert commercial aircraft into Intelligence and Electronic Warfare (EW) aircraft for an international customer.
+The contract will be performed over a period of three years.

-Under the contract Elbit Systems will supply a battalion's worth of ATMOS (Autonomous Truck Mounted Howitzer) 155mm/52 caliber truck-mounted howitzers systems.
+As part of the contract, Elbit Systems will equip the aircraft with advanced Intelligence Mission Suite and EW capabilities.
+This solution will provide a comprehensive operational picture of the arena generated by SIGINT and Electro-Optics VISINT sensors and systems as well as the capability to activate Electronic Counter Measures against a range of threats.
+The aircraft will also be equipped with Immune Satellite Navigation Systems (ISNS) and an advanced self-protection solution.

-The ATMOS modular artillery system is a combat proven wheeled Howitzer solution, capable of firing all NATO-certified 155mm projectiles that has an effective range of over 40km with standard projectiles and offers extended range with Rocket-Assisted Projectiles (RAP).
-The ATMOS is designed for rapid deployment and operation enabling provision of fire support for a broad range of missions.
+Using electronic warfare systems, targeted electronic attacks can be launched to disrupt and block a wide variety of Communication and Radar threats, and enable the aircraft SIGINT operator's full spectrum control.

 About Elbit Systems